-Review your organisation’s crisis playbook.
+Review your organization’s crisis playbook.
 Does it include all potential scenarios, and is it updated regularly?

-Review your organisation’s commodity risk management philosophy.
+Review your organization’s commodity risk management philosophy.
 Prepare for how short and long-term changes in the pricing environment could impact customer and shareholder sentiment and government involvement.

-Understand how proposed legislation and government actions could affect your company: does your organisation have the flexibility to shift gears quickly to take advantage of opportunities as political agendas change?
+Understand how proposed legislation and government actions could affect your company: does your organization have the flexibility to shift gears quickly to take advantage of opportunities as political agendas change?

 Focus on relationship building: continue or increase efforts to build relationships with all relevant stakeholders, including consumer groups, governments, regulators, and society.
 In the same way, consider industry and cross-industry cooperation efforts to proactively shape reasonable regulation with governments.

-Get your supply chains in order: review your current setup and determine how you can reduce disruption and improve resilience.
+Get your supply chins in order: review your current setup and determine how you can reduce disruption and improve resilience.

 Get in touch